 The forex fractal is not just a strategy but a concept of market fundamentals that you really need to know in order to understand what price is doing, why it is doing it, and who is making it move.
 This is the kind of inside info that took me years and many thousands of dollars to learn.
 It’s yours here for free, so make use of it

-There are also several sites on the net offering an Aladdin’s cave of free strategies, which you may wish to consider.
+There are also several sites on the net offering free strategies.
 The problem with most of these sites is, as mentioned above, they just give a brief description of each strategy, with little real proof that they work.
 Consequently, there is a need for greater research on your part before using any of those strategies in your actual trading.

 Once you have selected a strategy from one of these sources you will of course need to thoroughly back test and forward test it.
 The various processes for this are covered in Forex Strategy Testing